Can you “vaccinate” against climate denial?

 In one recent study, participants were informed of Big Tobacco’s use of fake experts to minimize the health impacts of tobacco, which was then compared to tactics used to spread climate denial.
 By the end of the study, “inoculated” participants held less extreme views on climate science than their unvaccinated peers.

-As Michelle Nijhuis writes for Vox, it’s also important to start discussions with basic facts — of the non-alternative variety — and then segue into correcting common misconceptions, not the other way around.
+Michelle Nijhuis writes for Vox that it’s also important to start discussions with basic facts — of the non-alternative variety — and then segue into correcting common misconceptions, not the other way around.
 Repeat vaccinations are key, too.

 As cognitive scientist John Cook told Nijhuis, “nobody likes to be misled, no matter their politics.”